iSilverfyre/iSilverfyre/README.md

 This folder contains exercises from 'The Complete Web Developer Course 2.0' by Rob Percival.

 # Work Tools
 This folder contains code that I wrote while working for IBM Cloud.
 Not all of this code will work as is due to requiring internal tools and scripting that can not be hosted in public domain.
+Additional explination of code in the folder.